open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/oci.md

 Every top-level descriptor manifest (manifest- or index-based) **SHOULD** contain:

 ```
-software.ocm.componentversion: "<component-repo-path>:<ocm-version>"
+software.ocm.componentversion: "<component-name>:<component-version>"
 ```

-Where `<ocm-version>` is produced using the version mapping transformation described in this section.
+Where `<component-version>` is produced using the version mapping transformation described in this section.

 This annotation enforces a strong filterable guarantee that can be used to differentiate component version manifests from other artifacts stored in the same OCI repository.